Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Appendix

-The Robotouille synchronous mode comprises 10 distinct task types.
+The synchronous mode comprises 10 distinct task types.
 For each type, 10 starting environments are generated using standard benchmark seeds, yielding a total of 100 evaluation tasks.
-The detailed description for each task type is showing in Table~\ref{tbl:robo_sync_receipe}, with task horizons ranging from 10 to 63 steps.
-Table~\ref{tbl:robo_sync_app_qwen235}.~\ref{tbl:robo_sync_app_gemini}.~\ref{tbl:robo_sync_app_ds}.~\ref{tbl:robo_sync_app_qen30}.~\ref{tbl:robo_sync_app_gemini-flash-lite} shows the performance comparison for each task among \name\footnote{By default, \name\ utilizes Loop detection (LD) and Bounded Lookahead (BL).
-The \name* variant incorporates reasoning history from the most recent interaction; this applies specifically to DeepSeek-R1-FP4 and Gemini-2.5-Flash to mitigate formatting inconsistencies during information extraction.}, \name\ with experience retrieval (\name+Exp) and baseline frameworks on Qwen3-235B-A22B-Instruct-2507-FP8, Gemini-2.5-Flash, Gemini-2.5-Flash-lite, DeepSeek-R1-FP4 and Qwen3-30B-A3B-Instruct-2507-FP8.
+The detailed goal for each task type is shown in Table~\ref{tbl:robo_sync_receipe}, with task horizons ranging from 10 to 63 steps.